openlawteam/tribute-ui/README.md

 ### Local `.env` File

-When running locally you'll need a `.env` file in the root directory with the following:
+When running locally you'll need a `.env` file in the root directory with the following environment variables:

 ```
 REACT_APP_ENVIRONMENT=localhost